LirookIAC/terraform-azure-recovery-services-vault/README.md

 - `enable_identity`: Enable or disable Managed Service Identity.
 Defaults to false.
 - `identity_type`: Can be `SystemAssigned`, `UserAssigned`, or `SystemAssigned, UserAssigned`.
 Defaults to SystemAssigned.
 - `identity_ids`: A list of identity IDs to assign if `UserAssigned` is included in `identity_type`.Defaults to [].
--Note : When enable_identity is true, identity_type must be either 'SystemAssigned', 'UserAssigned', or 'SystemAssigned, UserAssigned'.
+- Note : When enable_identity is true, identity_type must be either 'SystemAssigned', 'UserAssigned', or 'SystemAssigned, UserAssigned'.
 If 'UserAssigned' is included in identity_type, identity_ids cannot be empty.
 If using only 'SystemAssigned', ensure identity_ids is either empty or not specified.

 ### `alerts_for_all_job_failures_enabled`
 Enable or disable built-in Azure Monitor alerts for security scenarios and job failure scenarios.
 Defaults to `true`.